-As the table and the below chart show, Connecticut has been generally slightly behind the national average for approvals of Initial Applications going back to at least 2010, although it’s caught up to the average in the last two years.
-In 2018, Connecticut ranked 32nd in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved slightly in Connecticut over the last few years, they now just mirror the national average, meaning only just over 1/3 of applicants were approved at the Initial Application level.
+As the table and the below chart show, Connecticut has recently surpassed the national average for approvals of Initial Applications.
+In 2021, Connecticut ranked 17th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have improved slightly in Connecticut over the last few years, and now are slightly above the national average, meaning only just over 1/3 of applicants were approved at the Initial Application level.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Connecticut Reconsideration Approval Over Time

-As the table and the below chart indicate, Connecticut has bounced around close to the national average when it comes to approvals at the Reconsideration level, and been ahead of the average for the last few years.
-In 2018, Connecticut ranked 20th in the nation for highest percentage of approvals at Reconsideration.
+As the table and the below chart indicate, Connecticut has been well above the national average at the Reconsideration level for the last few years.
+In 2021, Connecticut ranked 12th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Connecticut Hearings Approval Over Time